-The undersigned hereby appoints CHARLES E. HARRIS and HELENE B. SHAVIN and each of them, with full power of substitution, proxies to vote at the annual meeting of shareholders to be held on September 26, 2002, or an adjournment thereof, to represent and to vote all the shares of common stock of Harris & Harris Group, Inc. that the undersigned is entitled to vote with all powers the undersigned would have if personally present, on the following matters as designated on the reverse side and in their discretion with respect to such other business as may properly come before the meeting or any adjournment thereof.
+The undersigned hereby appoints CHARLES E. HARRIS and HELENE B. SHAVIN and each of them, with full power of substitution, proxies to vote at the annual meeting of shareholders to be held on September 26, 2002, or an adjournment thereof, to represent and to vote all the shares of common

-The Board of Directors recommends a vote "FOR" all the nominees listed in item 1 and "FOR" item 2 and item 3 and item 4.
+The Board of Directors recommends a vote "FOR" all the nominees listed in item 1 and "FOR" item 2, item 3 and item 4.

 When properly executed, this proxy will be voted as specified and in accordance with the accompanying proxy statement.
-If no instruction is indicated, this proxy will be voted "FOR" item 1, 2, 3 and item 4.
+If no instruction is indicated, this proxy will be voted "FOR" item 1, 2, 3 and 4.